Courses | Credit(s) | Contact | Lab |

 NURSING CARE OF VULNERABLE POPULATIONS

-This course is designed to pull together material from different cultures and at-risk groups of individuals considered to be vulnerable populations.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to examine the materials from different cultures and at-risk groups of individuals considered to be vulnerable populations.
 Key concepts will be discussed that will provide a basic structure for caring for the vulnerable, the relevance of nursing theories to vulnerable populations, nursing research showing the kinds of phenomena nurses study, and many ideas about learning to work with and advocate for vulnerable individuals.

 |